Lichen: Sexual reproduction

 Structures involved in reproduction often appear as discs, bumps, or squiggly lines on the surface of the thallus.
-Though it has been argued that sexual reproduction in photobionts is selected against, there is strong evidence that suggests meiotic activities (sexual reproduction) in Trebouxia.
+Though it has been argued that sexual reproduction in photobionts is selected against, there is strong evidence for meiotic activities (sexual reproduction) in Trebouxia.
 Many lichen fungi reproduce sexually like other fungi, producing spores formed by meiosis and fusion of gametes.
 Following dispersal, such fungal spores must meet with a compatible algal partner before a functional lichen can form.

 Some lichen fungi belong to the phylum Basidiomycota (basidiolichens) and produce mushroom-like reproductive structures resembling those of their nonlichenized relatives.

 Most lichen fungi belong to Ascomycetes (ascolichens).
 Among the ascolichens, spores are produced in spore-producing structures called ascomata.
 The most common types of ascomata are the apothecium (plural: apothecia) and perithecium (plural: perithecia).
 Apothecia are usually cups or plate-like discs located on the top surface of the lichen thallus.
 When apothecia are shaped like squiggly line segments instead of like discs, they are called lirellae.
 Perithecia are shaped like flasks that are immersed in the lichen thallus tissue, which has a small hole for the spores to escape the flask, and appear like black dots on the lichen surface.

 The three most common spore body types are raised discs called apothecia (singular: apothecium), bottle-like cups with a small hole at the top called perithecia (singular: perithecium), and pycnidia (singular: pycnidium), shaped like perithecia but without asci (an ascus is the structure that contains and releases the sexual spores in fungi of the Ascomycota).

 The apothecium has a layer of exposed spore-producing cells called asci (singular: ascus), and is usually a different color from the thallus tissue.
 When the apothecium has an outer margin, the margin is called the exciple.
 When the exciple has a color similar to colored thallus tissue the apothecium or lichen is called lecanorine, meaning similar to members of the genus Lecanora.
 When the exciple is blackened like carbon it is called lecideine meaning similar to members of the genus Lecidea.
 When the margin is pale or colorless it is called biatorine.